Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 All you need to do, then, is decide what application to use and create a program that handles the data appropriately.

-The most obvious difference between GET and POST, in practice, is that whereas the GET method sends parameters via the URL as described above, POST causes the information to be sent in a different way, which is not visible on the URL.[  ]{style="mso-spacerun: yes"}We have chosen to use GET here for clarity, but obviously POST may have advantages in many situations.
+The most obvious difference between GET and POST, in practice, is that whereas the GET method sends parameters via the URL as described above, POST causes the information to be sent in a different way, which is not visible on the URL.
+We have chosen to use GET here for clarity, but obviously POST may have advantages in many situations.
 The application that processes the data will also have to decode it differently depending on which of these methods is used, and decoding POST information is more complicated.
 (With PHP, as we'll see below, we normally use POST for form data, but we will not need to know the details of how PHP decodes it.)

 Remember that the URL query string can be used even wihout forms, to provide information for an application.
 This will continue to be important for us.